Acting Artistic Review

 WHAT TO BRING

-You are required to bring both a photograph and a résumé to the artistic review, in additon to uploading them digitally to the artistic review portal.
-A snapshot is preferable, as long as you're regognizable in the photo.
+You are required to bring a résumé to the artistic review, in additon to uploading it digitally to the artistic review portal.
 Please use the industry standard for a performing arts résumé (example here).
-Your evaluator will not accept additional material beyond the photo and résumé.
+Please do not include a photo on your résumé, and a personal photo or headshot is not required.
+Your evaluator will not accept additional material.

 WHAT TO WEAR